 PaaS had one clear goal: to make it possible for developers to use a single platform in order to build and run a complete application—from deploying updates, to database hosting.
 And that unique characteristic is what made it popular and helped it thrive from 2016 onwards, with the onset of the container era and the explosion of cloud-based unicorn startups.

 In a nutshell, PaaS is a cloud computing model that provides developers with a platform to develop, deploy, and run applications.
 Its main goal is rapid development and that’s the reason why it aims to eliminate the costs and complexity that come with configuring, deploying, and managing the required infrastructure.

-All PaaS technologies are following the shared responsibility model, which is the only common characteristic between PaaS and other models—i.e. IaaS and Software as a Service (SaaS).
-PaaS users are responsible for their applications’ code and data, as well as any custom runtimes, while the vendor delivers as a service the following:
+All PaaS technologies are following the shared responsibility model, which is the only common characteristic between PaaS and other models—i.e. IaaS, DaaS, and Software as a Service (SaaS).
+PaaS users are responsible for their applications’ code and data, as well as any custom runtimes, while the provider delivers as a service the following:

 – platform runtime

 In order to understand those characteristics that make PaaS unique, we need to understand that there is not only one PaaS implementation per platform but rather a common scheme between them.
 Basically, this means that a PaaS platform is responsible for: